Winkler, Manitoba: Ethnicity

+Religion

 Culture

 The Pembina Thresherman's Museum is situated on Highway 3 between Winkler and Morden.
 It includes a number of historical buildings in a village setting and a collection of agricultural machinery, tools and household items, as well as a meeting hall.

+Located in what was the city's utilities building, the Winkler Arts and Culture Centre organizes local art and cultural programming; including exhibitions, classes, and performances.

 Winkler's main festival is the Harvest Festival and Exhibition.
-Held at the Winkler Parkland in mid-August, it features a parade, midway, live stage entertainment, fireworks, rodeo and more.
+Held at the Winkler Parkland in mid-August, it features a parade, midway, live stage entertainment, fireworks, and more.
 Canada Day celebrations are held at the Winkler Parkland on July 1.
 The Cripple Creek Music Festival takes place on the fourth Sunday in July.

 Education

 Winkler's public school system is the Garden Valley School Division, which consists of five elementary schools - Winkler Elementary School, Parkland Elementary School, J.R.
-Walkof School, Emerado Centennial School, Pine Ridge Elementary School and two high schools, Garden Valley Collegiate and Northlands Parkway Collegiate, which opened in September 2013.
-As of July 2005, Garden Valley School Division had a total enrollment of 4,121 students.
+Walkof School, Emerado Centennial School, Pine Ridge Elementary School - within city limits and six K-8 schools in the surrounding R.M. of Stanley: Prairie Dale School, Southwood Elementary School, Hochfeld School, Blumenfeld School, Plum Coulee School, and Border Valley School.
+The city has two high schools, Garden Valley Collegiate, established in 1966, and Northlands Parkway Collegiate, which opened in September 2013.
+As of June 2023, Garden Valley School Division had a total enrollment of 4,180 students.
 There are no private schools operating within the city.

-Garden Valley Technical School is the new vocational campus that has opened in Winkler.

 Red River College also operates a regional campus in Winkler, serving 1,500 students each year.

 Media

 Radio

 Winkler is home to two radio stations, both of which are owned and operated by Altona-based Golden West Broadcasting.
 COUNTRY 88, a country music station, was established in 1980 on the AM dial at 1530 kHz, then moved to 1570 kHz in 1987, and since 2013, broadcasts on the FM dial at 88.9 MHz.
-CJEL-FM, an adult contemporary music station branded as The Eagle 93.5, launched in 2000.
+CJEL-FM, an adult contemporary music station branded as The Eagle 93.5, launched in 2000 and is based in Winkler.